Effects of cannabis: Memory and learning

 Studies on cannabis and memory are hindered by small sample sizes, confounding drug use, and other factors.
 The strongest evidence regarding cannabis and memory focuses on its temporary negative effects on short-term and working memory.

-In a 2001 study looking at neuropsychological performance in long-term cannabis users, researchers found "some cognitive deficits appear detectable at least 7 days after heavy cannabis use but appear reversible and related to recent cannabis exposure rather than irreversible and related to cumulative lifetime use".
-On his studies regarding cannabis use, lead researcher and Harvard professor Harrison Pope said he found marijuana is not dangerous over the long term, but there are short-term effects.
-From neuropsychological tests, Pope found that chronic cannabis users showed difficulties, with verbal memory in particular, for "at least a week or two" after they stopped smoking.
+In a 2001 study of neuropsychological performance in long-term cannabis users, researchers found "some cognitive deficits appear detectable at least 7 days after heavy cannabis use but appear reversible and related to recent cannabis exposure rather than irreversible and related to cumulative lifetime use".
+Of his studies on cannabis use, lead researcher and Harvard professor Harrison Pope said he found it is not dangerous over the long term, but there are short-term effects.
+From neuropsychological tests, Pope found that chronic cannabis users showed difficulty with verbal memory in particular for "at least a week or two" after they stopped smoking.
 Within 28 days, memory problems vanished and the subjects "were no longer distinguishable from the comparison group".

-Researchers from the University of California, San Diego School of Medicine failed to show substantial, systemic neurological effects from long-term recreational use of cannabis.
+Researchers at the University of California, San Diego School of Medicine failed to show substantial, systemic neurological effects from long-term cannabis use.
 Their findings were published in the July 2003 issue of the Journal of the International Neuropsychological Society.
-The research team, headed by Dr Igor Grant, found that cannabis use did affect perception, but did not cause permanent brain damage.
+The research team, headed by Igor Grant, found that cannabis use affects perception but does not cause permanent brain damage.
 Researchers looked at data from 15 previously published controlled studies involving 704 long-term cannabis users and 484 nonusers.
 The results showed long-term cannabis use was only marginally harmful on memory and learning.
-Other functions such as reaction time, attention, language, reasoning ability, perceptual and motor skills were unaffected.
-The observed effects on memory and learning, they said, showed long-term cannabis use caused "selective memory defects", but that the impact was "of a very small magnitude".
-A study by Johns Hopkins University School of Medicine showed that heavy use of marijuana is associated with decrements in neurocognitive performance even after 28 days of abstinence.
+Other functions such as reaction time, attention, language, reasoning ability, and perceptual and motor skills were unaffected.
+The observed effects on memory and learning, they said, showed long-term cannabis use caused "selective memory defects", but "of a very small magnitude".
+A study by Johns Hopkins University School of Medicine found that heavy cannabis use is associated with decrements in neurocognitive performance even after 28 days of abstinence.